enlear/internship-assignment/README.md

 ## Submitting Guidelines

-Once you are done with the assessment, push your changes to your fork and create a Pull Request with the title = "<<YOUR-NAME>> | SE Internship"
+Once you are done with the assessment, push your changes to your fork and create a Pull Request with the title = "YOUR-NAME | SE Internship"